 Is one backup task enough?

-In Windows 10, you can use File History to save multiple versions of your files, and use Backup and Restore to create system image backup. however, no matter which tool you use, you can only have one backup task.
+In Windows 10, you can use File History to save multiple versions of your files, and use Backup and Restore to create system image backup.
+However, no matter which tool you use, you can only have one backup task.
 You can only modify the backup task or delete the existing one to create a new one, but you cannot keep running multiple backups in Windows 10.

 You may want to create a backup for personal files and another for system.
 Keeping one backup in a single location is also risky, because the backup drive may also fail.
 Therefore, you should save more than one backup, and it is even better to save the redundant backup on different locations.

-Part 1.
-Let Windows 10 keep multiple backups
+Three common ways to let Windows 10 keep multiple backups

-Manually change backup location
+Method 1: Manually change backup location

 After creating a backup with File History, you can connect another USB drive or network drive.
 Temporarily switch File History destination, and then File History will backup to the new location.
 After that, switch it backup to the original location.